Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 category: coordination
 ---

-OSM Tasking Manager Admin
+OSM Tasking Manager Admin - Draft
 =========================

 > This guide may be downloaded as [tasking-manager-admin_en.odt](/files/tasking-manager-admin_en.odt) or [tasking-manager-admin_en.pdf](/files/tasking-manager-admin_en.pdf)
-> Reviewed 2015-11-23
+> Reviewed 2015-12-07

-**This Chapter follows on from [The OSM Tasking Manager guide within LearnOSM](/en/coordination/tasking-manager/) and is desgned to help those volunteers who need to update project instructions or create projects within The HOT Tasking Manager.**
+**This Chapter follows on from [The OSM Tasking Manager guide within LearnOSM](/en/coordination/tasking-manager/) and is desgned to help those who need to update project instructions or create projects within The HOT Tasking Manager.**
-If you are new to mapping with HOT, this guide will probably be more technical than you require.
+If you are new to mapping with HOT, this guide will be more technical than you require.
 This guide is specifically written for those persons who need a greater level of access to The HOT Tasking Manager, <http://tasks.hotosm.org/>, but it will also assist anyone who needs to update any other instance of the OSM Tasking Manager - a list of the instances can be found at <http://wiki.openstreetmap.org/wiki/OSM_Tasking_Manager#Operational_installations_of_the_Tasking_Manager>

 The HOT or OSM Tasking Manager is frequently referred to as **TM2.**